fbpx

 Anita brought music back into Rob’s life, playing the keyboard and singing with him as well as sharing morning teas, playing Scrabble and helping with whatever she could.

-Rob Vinson and CVS volunteer Anita Ferry
+Rob Vinson and ACVVS volunteer Anita Ferry

 Recently during her visiting time Anita has helped Rob to sort through items in his house, organising many donations to op shops and local libraries.